aashish4533/BloomBook/frontend/src/SYSTEM_FLOW_DIAGRAM.md

-# 🗺️ BookOra - Complete System Flow Diagram
+# 🗺️ BookBloom - Complete System Flow Diagram

 ## 📋 NAVIGATION MAP

-This document shows the complete navigation flow of the entire BookOra platform.
+This document shows the complete navigation flow of the entire BookBloom platform.

 ---